Participation in control of rovers on

 Frontier Conference 9 in October 2000.
 He thought

-events in the pre-WW II era that had a big impact on
+racing events in the pre-WW II era that had a big

 The events would consist of suborbital manned rocket

-of two craft flying simultaneously against each other
+not consist of two craft flying simultaneously against

-but rather one at a time against the clock.
+each other but rather one at a time against the

-more plausible.
-The vehicle was a modified version of
+vehicle events more plausible.
+The vehicle was a

-was intended as a testbed to develop safe, reusable,
+a testbed to develop safe, reusable, and low cost

-and low cost rocket technology and has now more or less
+rocket technology and has now more or less completed

 X- Rocket, the Experimental Rocket Racing Association,